albermax/innvestigate/README.md

 # iNNvestigate neural networks!

-## Note: The library is in under alpha testing!
+## Note: The library is alpha-state and you might encounter issues using it.
+We are working on the next release.
 Please let us know if you find any bugs.

 ## Introduction

 In the recent years neural networks furthered the state of the art in many domains like, e.g., object detection and speech recognition.
 Despite the success neural networks are typically still treated as black boxes.
 Their internal workings are not fully understood and the basis for their predictions is unclear.
-In the attempt to understand neural networks better several methods were propose, a.i, Saliency, Deconvnet, GuidedBackprop, SmoothGrad, IntergratedGradients, LRP, PatternNet-\&Attribution.
+In the attempt to understand neural networks better several methods were proposed, a.i, Saliency, Deconvnet, GuidedBackprop, SmoothGrad, IntergratedGradients, LRP, PatternNet\&-Attribution.
-None of the methods is fully solves the stated problems and due to the lack of a reference implementations their comparison is linked to a major effort.
+None of the methods fully solves the stated problems and due to the lack of a reference implementations comparing them is a major effort.
 This library addresses this by providing a common interface and out-of-the-box implementation for many analysis methods.
 Our goal is to make analyzing neural network's predictions easy!